polymegos/deTube_channel_blocker/README.md

 *(Chrome itself isn't supported anymore, ideally use Brave instead.)*

-After installing one of those, you can add the **deTube Channel Blocker** script.
+After installing one of those, you can install the [deTube Channel Blocker](https://greasyfork.org/scripts/545113-detube-block-channels) script.

 ## How to use it